Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: Conclusions Discussion

-Clearly, more detailed work is required to fully assess radiation pressure on dust as the mechanism for launching cool gas from starburst disks.
-The main limitations of the work presented here are that (1) we consider only disks with constant brightness and surface density, (2) we do not compute the hydrodynamics of the flow, but instead treat the outflow in the test-particle limit, and (3) we ignore other physical effects such as the momentum and energy input from supernovae (Chevalier \& Clegg 1985; Strickland \& Heckman 2009), which may act in concert with radiation pressure (MQT05; Murray et al.~2010).
-The general case, with hydrodynamics, realistic disk brightness, surface density, and dust opacity profiles will modify the picture presented here.
-Such an effort is underway (Zhang \& Thompson, in preparation).
-However, the basic conclusion that uniformly bright self-gravitating disks radiating near the Eddington limit are able to drive large-scale winds --- particularly in the high-$\Sigma$ limit in starbursts (see \S2)--- should not be fundamentally changed by more elaborate considerations.
-Indeed, although we have specialized the discussion to starbursts and dust opacity, the instability derived in \S2 is of general applicability.
+The main limitations of our model of radiation-driven wind presented here are that (1) we consider only discs with constant brightness and surface density, (2) we do not compute the hydrodynamics of the flow, but instead treat the outflow in the test-particle limit, and (3) we ignore other physical mechanisms, which may act in concert with radiation pressure (MQT05; \citealt{Murray11}).
+The general case, with hydrodynamics, realistic disc brightness, surface density, and dust opacity profiles will modify the picture presented here.
+Such an effort is underway.
+However, the basic conclusion that uniformly bright self-gravitating discs radiating near the Eddington limit are able to drive large-scale winds --- particularly in the high-$\Sigma$ limit in rapidly star-forming galaxies (see Section 2)--- should not be fundamentally changed by more elaborate considerations.
+Indeed, although we have specialized the discussion to rapidly star-forming galaxies and dust opacity, the instability derived in Section 2 is of general applicability.